JuliaImageRecon/ImageGeoms.jl/README.md

 [![docs-dev][docs-dev-img]][docs-dev-url]
 [![code-style][code-blue-img]][code-blue-url]

-This repo exports the type `ImageGeom` and corresponding constructor methods.
+This Julia package exports the type `ImageGeom` and corresponding constructor methods.
+It is useful for describing
+the pixel or voxel grid
+for tomographic image reconstruction.

 For an explanation see the documentation using the blue "docs" links above.